RTEMS/rtems-docs/c-user/interrupt_manager.rst

     The interrupt status will remain unchanged.
 In SMP configurations, this directive acquires an SMP lock.

+NOTES:
+    A separate lock context must be provided for each acquire/release pair, for example an automatic variable.

+    An attempt to recursively acquire the lock may result in an infinite loop.

+    This directive is intended for device drivers and should be called from the corresponding interrupt service routine.

     In case the corresponding interrupt service routine can be interrupted by higher priority interrupts and these interrupts enter the critical section protected by this lock, then the result is unpredictable.

-NOTES:
-    This directive should be called from the corresponding interrupt service routine.

 .. raw:: latex